VarnikChoudhary/PixabayClone/README.md

 In the project directory, you can run:

-- `npm start`: Runs the app in development mode.[[1](https://www.google.com/url?sa=E&q=https%3A%2F%2Fvertexaisearch.cloud.google.com%2Fgrounding-api-redirect%2FAUZIYQE8I_wX2mAqrB1PpELMFkuKgRkH1LbIndeMTM1kNrFqpdTVV1f7pNQm7sMA7VRmGDRze0cw3SDAO5oMtrhcXTgwucSM2rFM0YmHgDltind9hLtpH3102Pzi411DUq9TLWgwHQOfCzuc)][[4](https://www.google.com/url?sa=E&q=https%3A%2F%2Fvertexaisearch.cloud.google.com%2Fgrounding-api-redirect%2FAUZIYQFodYZvWGYOFmfgPyB-An55gf2DPHgmnjZeUW1F_TVaCqY3m6yXioMsP1Xnd-nshfxPXwQp2SFhsoa173gaxc8wV7SKAzFKC5K9AaWNBmpSf-2iCBS5bvysqmMCC5QW4EVFW8Il940%3D)]
+- `npm start`: Runs the app in development mode.
-- `npm run build`: Builds the app for production to the `build` folder.[[4](https://www.google.com/url?sa=E&q=https%3A%2F%2Fvertexaisearch.cloud.google.com%2Fgrounding-api-redirect%2FAUZIYQFodYZvWGYOFmfgPyB-An55gf2DPHgmnjZeUW1F_TVaCqY3m6yXioMsP1Xnd-nshfxPXwQp2SFhsoa173gaxc8wV7SKAzFKC5K9AaWNBmpSf-2iCBS5bvysqmMCC5QW4EVFW8Il940%3D)]
+- `npm run build`: Builds the app for production to the `build` folder.
-- `npm test`: Launches the test runner.[[4](https://www.google.com/url?sa=E&q=https%3A%2F%2Fvertexaisearch.cloud.google.com%2Fgrounding-api-redirect%2FAUZIYQFodYZvWGYOFmfgPyB-An55gf2DPHgmnjZeUW1F_TVaCqY3m6yXioMsP1Xnd-nshfxPXwQp2SFhsoa173gaxc8wV7SKAzFKC5K9AaWNBmpSf-2iCBS5bvysqmMCC5QW4EVFW8Il940%3D)]
+- `npm test`: Launches the test runner.

 ## 🤝 Contributing
 Contributions are welcome!
 If you have ideas for improvements or find any bugs, feel free to open an issue or submit a pull request.